asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 # Conclusion

-It is very good experience use a Linux distro on Windows more *natively*, WSL doesn't look so solid and may broke after an Windows update.
-So if you are planning to use it consider possible future problems.
+Although using a Linux distro on Windows more *natively* is a very good experience, WSL doesn't look so solid and may become broken after an Windows update.
+So if you are planning to use be ready for possible future problems.

 [^1f]: <https://github.com/microsoft/WSL/issues/3976#issuecomment-581617473>
 [^2f]: <https://scriptech.io/windows-10-1903-wsl-access-is-denied-error-0x80070005/>